Tokyo Olympics, IOC conflict over who pays for postponement - WHIZ News

-TOKYO (AP) — An open conflict broke out Tuesday between Tokyo Olympic organizers and the IOC over who will pay for the unprecedented year-long postponement.
+TOKYO (AP) — An open conflict broke out between Tokyo Olympic organizers and the IOC on Tuesday over who will pay for the unprecedented year-long postponement.

 Media reports in Japan estimate the year-long delay caused by the coronavirus pandemic will cost $2 billion to $6 billion.
 Neither side has given an official estimate, but Tokyo CEO Toshiro Muto has called the postponement costs “massive.”